 Awards will be presented at Reel Green in early 2016.

-First established in 1990, the Anne Lindsey Protecting Our Earth Awards are presented by Manitoba Eco-Network annually in recognition of achievements in protecting and stewarding Manitoba’s environment.
-The environmental community acknowledges the creativity, diligence and commitment of our peers in presenting the Youth, Individual, and Group awards.
+First established in 1990, the Anne Lindsey Protecting Our Earth Awards (affectionately known as the Earthies) are presented by Manitoba Eco-Network annually in recognition of achievements in protecting and stewarding Manitoba’s environment.
+The environmental community acknowledges the creativity, diligence and commitment of our peers in presenting the awards.

 In 2011, Anne Lindsey retired from Manitoba Eco-Network after serving for 23 years as Executive Director.
 In recognition of her extensive service, the Board of Directors voted to rename Manitoba Eco-Network’s Protecting Our Earth Awards in her honour.